allison-johnson/sinatra-practice-it/notes.md

 - Able to edit question by clicking link on show page

 - If question has no topics yet, indicate that on question show page

+- Added edit/delete buttons to teacher show page
+- Before a teacher is deleted, their owned_questions get reassigned to the first teacher in the database